Vanguard University

 Vanguard University (officially Vanguard University of Southern California) is a private Protestant university in Costa Mesa, California.
-It was the first four-year college in Orange County.
 Vanguard's required core curriculum includes courses on American politics and history, theology, fine arts, and public speaking.

 History

 In summer 1920, Harold K. Needham, D. W. Kerr, and W. C. Pierce opened Southern California Bible School, an institution intended to prepare Christian workers for the various ministries of the church.
-The school moved from Los Angeles to Pasadena in 1927, and was chartered by the state of California in 1939 to grant degrees.
-Given this new distinction, the former Southern California Bible School became Southern California Bible College, the first four-year institution of the Assemblies of God.
-In 1943 the college received recognition by the government for the training of military chaplains.
-It moved to the present campus in 1950, becoming the first four-year college in Orange County.
+The school moved from Los Angeles to Pasadena in 1927.
+In 1939, it was chartered by the state of California to grant degrees, and changed its name to Southern California Bible College, the first four-year institution of the Assemblies of God.
+It moved to the present campus in 1950.
 Its name was changed to Southern California College nine years later when majors in the liberal arts were added to the curriculum.

 Regional accreditation and membership in the Western Association of Schools and Colleges were granted in 1964.
 In 1967 the college received recognition and approval of its teaching credential program from the California State Board of Education.
 In June 1983 the Graduate Studies Program received approval from the Western Association of Schools and Colleges.
 A Degree Completion Program was started in 1994 for adult learners.
-On July 1, 1999, university status was achieved when Southern California College registered with the Secretary of State's Office as Vanguard University of Southern California.
+On July 1, 1999, the school changed its name to Vanguard University of Southern California.

 Campus

-Vanguard's campus is in Costa Mesa, California, centrally located in Orange County and about halfway between Los Angeles and San Diego.
+Vanguard's campus is in Costa Mesa, California, about halfway between Los Angeles and San Diego.
 Two graduate programs, organizational psychology and clinical psychology, are housed nearby at a satellite campus in Santa Ana, California.